Chapter 1: Sold Into Prison

 The most common abilities are elemental control, but the levels can vary.
 There are some rare abilities, like mine, that are dangerous and must be kept under strict control.
 The more dangerous ones, though, are commonly sent to do work for the government even when they are still actively in the Institute.
 The planet we live on is constantly in war, so all of us are congregated here to enhance our abilities and use them for "a greater good".
 We with special abilities are called Xenos by others and are all cataloged in a program called the X-Project.
 Those that have left the Institute are sent to another facility that monopolizes their abilities for government purposes.
 We're never allowed to return to the public communities.
 We remain segregated from them and after finishing our training and tests we go live in compounds close to where we're assigned to work.

 Whenever anyone goes out of missions, we get our Limitators taken off to increase our chances of survival.
 Not everyone goes on missions, though, so some people have never gotten theirs taken off.
 Even after leaving the Institute, the Limitators remain on.
-Tanya has been on one missions and she barely came back alive.
+Tanya has been on one mission and she barely came back alive.
 Some of the students don't come back at all, but not because they ran away, but because they died.
 There are preventative measures to make sure we cannot run away.
 However, it's nothing involving technology.
 Rather, it is society.
 We're rejected for having abilities, so there is no way to integrate ourselves back into the community.
+There's no way to hide our abilities either, because eventually it will slip out no matter how hard we try.
+Every once in a while, our powers may flare out of control; it could be induced by emotions or even hormonal changes.
 If there are no physical features to identify us as different, then eventually our abilities will slip out and we'll be found.
 We live in fear of others.
 Time and time again I've thought to myself that I should run away, but I can never bring myself to it.
-I could never just escape by myself, though I've tried.
+I could never just escape by myself, though I've often thought about it.

 I ate the last bite of my meal and waited until it was time to start training, lost in my thoughts with the remaining time.
 I had combat and mental training every day and for the whole day if I didn't have tests.
 A short tone was played throughout the building to notify that training started.
 I went to combat training before lunch and mental after.
 My mental training was done with Dr. Lorate, while I had combat with Mr. Herrow; he was a Xenos teacher with the same ability as Tanya, but his level was unknown to me.
 He was and still is in the X-Project.
 Unused in the field, he was assigned to teach to increase our levels of survival when we get our assignments.
 I don't think any of us want to have any part of this, but we can't help it.
 Outside of this compound, everyone sees us as spawns.
 They believe that through this program we will have use as weapons of destruction—controlled weapons of destruction.

 I headed towards the changing rooms, where there were clothes laid out to wear when in training.
 I changed into the loose, black shorts and grey tank top that was laid out.
-No shoes were worn during training, so I took them off and left them inside the changing room.
+No shoes were worn during training, so I took them off and left them inside the changing room, throwing all the clothes into a clothes-drop chute.
 After tying up my hair, I headed out into the arena.

 As I walked to class, I noticed some of the Observers rushing around and looked alarmed.
-I ignored it and continued to get to combat training.
+I ignored it and continued to combat training.
 I arrived at a large amphitheater-like room, but with no seats.
-The top was opened, but unable to pass because here was a force field shield that blocked anyone from coming in or going out.
+The top was opened, but unable to pass because of a force field shield that blocked anyone from coming in or going out.
+We called it the Coliseum.

 Mr. Herrow was standing in the middle of the dirt amphitheater.
 For all my years at the institute, Mr. Herrow has been my combat teacher.
 He taught me defense, offense, and gave tips to use my powers to my advantage.
 There wasn't much I could do but spar others, since I had learned almost everything.
 I was trained more vigorously and at a faster pace than any of the other Xenos, since I am more often put on missions.
 The only thing I could do left was learn strategies, which we did rarely.
 But it doesn't matter because when you're out on the field it's all instinct.
+There's no time to plan or think when people are aiming for your life.
 Most of the students were still trying to perfect moves.
 I tended to just spar with others who have the same degree of learning as I.

 Mr. Herrow's loud, booming voice sounded throughout the theatre.
 "Pair up and spar."

 I saw Von standing there and went over to him.
-"Wanna spar?"
+"Want to spar?"
 I asked him

 He smiled at me and said, "Don't we always spar together?"